hitmorecode/3_column_preview_card_component/README.md

 ### What I learned

-This challenge was a good way to practice using flexbox and position.
+This challenge was another good practice for flexbox and position.
 Using flexbox and position is very useful once you understand the basics of these concepts.

 ### Continued development